0-GEE/SYSTER/README.md

 The bot can be invited using the following url: [INVITE SYSTER](https://discord.com/api/oauth2/authorize?client_id=838251109055332382&permissions=8&scope=bot)

 ### Setup
 1. Upon inviting the bot to your server, ensure that it has administrator permissions.
-The OAUTH invite url is configured with administrator permsssions already so there should not be any necessary changes to be made.
+The OAUTH2 invite url is configured with administrator permissions already so there should not be any necessary changes to be made.

 1. Next, run the 'setup' command and type the name of the channel which you want this bot to log to (example: `%setup my-logging-channel`).
 If 'setup' is run without any channel name specified, it will create a new channel called 'sys-log' and configure its permissions so that only administrators have access to it.
 You are free to modify this channel as you see fit.